 by Russ McSpadden / Earth First!
 News

 According to a recent announcement by state wildlife officials, a 73-pound, federally endangered female gray wolf was shot dead by a hunter in Munfordville, Kentucky earlier this year.
-Were it Alaska or Idaho this wouldn't be news, but Kentucky has not seen wild roaming wolves since the mid 1800s.
-The gray wolf was shot in March —but state officials were skeptical that it was even a wolf, believing that it was more likely someone's German shepherd.
+Were it Alaska or Idaho this wouldn’t be news, but Kentucky has not seen wild roaming wolves since the mid 1800s.
+The gray wolf was shot in March —but state officials were skeptical that it was even a wolf, believing that it was more likely someone’s German shepherd.
+But following months of DNA analysis, scientists confirmed it was indeed Kentucky’s first wolf in over a century and also its last.